AsahiLinux/docs/m1n1:User-Guide.md

 done
 ```

-Once picocom connnects, you can then invoke proxy scripts with `M1N1DEVICE=/dev/ttyACM0`.
+Once picocom connects, you can then invoke proxy scripts with `M1N1DEVICE=/dev/ttyACM0`.

-Note that this state is less secure, as any installed OS can alter the `boot-args` property.
-Reset your boot policy with `bputil -nc` and then use `kmutil` to install m1n1 again to go back to the original state of requiring authentication to enable this feature.